 The Rise of the Grand Imperium

-In the late 1490s, the warlord Vsaar Ŝangsyer solidified his military and political control over Kendes.
-In his rise to become the new Tzarahaj, Ŝangsyer saw to the brutal extermination of all other noble houses that could challenge his right to the Raven Throne.
-Led by the new Tzarahaj and the governing body, the Samadha Hajrahan, Kendes grew to become a mighty kingdom of industry and sorcery.
+In the late 1490s, the warlord Malkavek Ŝangsyer solidified his military and political control over Kendes.
+In his rise to become the new Tzarahad, Ŝangsyer saw to the brutal extermination of all other noble houses that could challenge his right to the Raven Throne.
+Led by the new Tzarahad and the governing body, the Savaadha Hadrahan, Kendes grew to become a mighty kingdom of industry and sorcery.
 Kalkhemed, the capital of Kendes, grew into a vast city of manufactories, reaching black towers, enormous shipyards, and ever-turning ironworks.
 Their technology rivaled, and perhaps even surprised, that of the Commonwealth and even Armillia, and their military might expanded with every passing year.

-In the late 1520s and early 1530s, war-mongering factions within the Samadha Hajrahan pressed for an invasion of Leleka to “retake” the region of Phana (then held by Strigovia) which had once belonged to Tir Scaith.
-Drunk with power and eager to relive the glories of his youth, the Tzarahaj committed the Grand Imperium’s vast military and industrial resources to the new war effort.
+In the late 1520s and early 1530s, war-mongering factions within the Savaadha Hadrahan pressed for an invasion of Leleka to “retake” the region of Phana (then held by Strigovia) which had once belonged to Tir Scaith.
+Drunk with power and eager to relive the glories of his youth, the Tzarahad committed the Grand Imperium’s vast military and industrial resources to the new war effort.